-The Multipart capability of DocumentsCorePack allows to create & concatenate documents or document packages consisting of multiple elements.
-They come in handy when documents should be assembled of different parts like Cover letters, Terms & Conditions, Legal terms, etc.
+The Multipart capability of DocumentsCorePack allows users to create & concatenate documents and document packages that consist of multiple elements.
+They come in handy when documents need to be assembled with different parts, such as Cover letters, Terms & Conditions, Legal terms, etc.

 - Files stored as a note in Dynamics 365 (DataVerse).

-Please note: DocumentsCorePack allows to apply conditional logic as well as individual user selection for every element.
-Thus, the outcome can be highly dynamic and adjusted to your needs.
+Please note: DocumentsCorePack allows users to apply conditional logic as well as individual user selection for every element.
+Thus, the outcome can be highly dynamic and flexible to your needs.

-- saving time – compared to manually assembled document packages.
+- Saves time (compared to manually assembled document packages).

-Example: Generating Employee Onboarding Package from a Contact in Dynamics 365
+Example: Generating an Employee Onboarding Package from a contact in Dynamics 365.

-In the next section, we will show different ways how such configurations can be made.
+In the next section, we will show different ways for such configurations to be made.